Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Background and related work

-\looseness=-1 The method introduced in this work augments \gls{serene} with the ability to autonomously learn a \gls{bs} through a strategy similar to \gls{taxons} \citep{paolo2020unsupervised}.
-In the next sections we will detail how \gls{name} works and how, by taking advantage of emitters and the unsupervised learning of the \gls{bs}, it is possible to quickly explore an unknown search space while efficiently optimizing any possible discovered reward.
+\looseness=-1 The method introduced in this work augments \gls{serene} with the ability to autonomously learn \gls{bs} through a strategy similar to \gls{taxons} \citep{paolo2020unsupervised}.
+In the next sections we will detail how \gls{name} works and how, by taking advantage of emitters and the unsupervised learning of the behavior space, it is possible to quickly explore an unknown search space while efficiently optimizing any possible discovered reward.